Tuya-Community/miniapp-smart-ui/packages/picker/README.en.md

 ### More 3D `2.7.0`

-`fullHeight` property allows for more space to display and see more 3D-flipped items; of course, you can also override the component's height style to customize the visible space you need.
+`full-height` property allows for more space to display and see more 3D-flipped items; of course, you can also override the component's height style to customize the visible space you need.

 ```html